lrspeiser/sigmagravity/README.md

 The coherence scale ξ is the radius where enhancement transitions from suppressed to full—an instantaneous property of the velocity field requiring no temporal accumulation.

-Applied to 171 SPARC galaxies, the framework achieves:

-- **With M/L = 0.5/0.7** (Lelli+ 2016 standard): RMS = 17.3 km/s, winning 51.5% vs MOND (17.2 km/s).
-This is a fair comparison using the same M/L as MOND papers.
+Applied to 171 SPARC galaxies with M/L = 0.5/0.7 (Lelli+ 2016 standard), the framework achieves RMS = 18.97 km/s with 42% win rate vs MOND (17.15 km/s)—a fair comparison using the same M/L assumptions.
-- **With M/L = 1.0** (no correction): RMS = 24.4 km/s, winning 77.8% vs MOND (30.3 km/s).
-Higher M/L hurts MOND more than Σ-Gravity.

-Validation on 42 Fox+ 2022 strong-lensing clusters yields median predicted/observed ratio of **1.00** with scatter of 0.135 dex—matching observations exactly where MOND underpredicts by factor ~3.
-Star-by-star validation against 28,368 Milky Way disk stars yields RMS = 27.7 km/s, outperforming MOND by 9%.
-Preliminary estimates suggest Solar System constraints are satisfied ($\gamma - 1 \sim 10^{-8}$), though rigorous PPN analysis remains future work.
+Validation on 42 Fox+ 2022 strong-lensing clusters yields median predicted/observed ratio of **0.955** with scatter of 0.133 dex—matching observations where MOND underpredicts by factor ~3.
+Star-by-star validation against 28,368 Milky Way disk stars yields RMS = 28.8 km/s.
+Solar System constraints are satisfied (|γ-1| ~ 10⁻⁹), well within the Cassini bound.

 The theory makes falsifiable predictions distinct from both MOND and ΛCDM: (1) counter-rotating stellar components reduce enhancement—confirmed in MaNGA data with 44% lower inferred dark matter fractions (p < 0.01); (2) high-dispersion systems show suppressed enhancement relative to cold disks; (3) enhancement decreases at high redshift as $g^\dagger(z) \propto H(z)$—consistent with KMOS³D observations.